 micro segmentation marketing based on location makes particularly good sense for the on-site consumption food and beverage industry.
 And while other traits like gender, age, income and lifestyle obviously play a role, the location may be the biggest contributor to food and beverage mobile app push notifications getting a 25% click-through rate.

 3. Text messages

 With more than 80% of adults in the U.S. texting, the Pew Research Center reports that it’s now the top use for cell phones, with calls coming in at No. 6.
-That’s good news for businesses because micro-segmenting can increase the chance of reaching the right people via their favorite contact method—even on a limited marketing budget.
+That’s good news for businesses because niche market strategy can increase the chance of reaching the right people via their favorite contact method—even on a limited marketing budget.

 Consider how nail salons, massage therapists, hair stylists and other similar service-related businesses could fill slow times by sending out text messages to female clients with disposable income who live within a certain radius and are retired, non-working without young children at home, or who own a home-based business and therefore have some flexibility in their schedules.